top of page

 -

-How old do I need to be to be seen by this clinic?We currently are able to see ages 18+.
-MS legislators recently saw fit to end gender affirming care for youth (under 18) in the state of MS through the passage of HB 1125.
-During intake, you will need to upload a copy/pic of your driver’s license (or other government issued ID with birth date) during the registration process to serve as proof of age and identity.
-You will also have to be seen in person in the clinic for at least the very first visit.
+How old do I need to be to be seen by this clinic?We currently see those who are ages 18 and older.
+You will need to upload a copy/pic of your driver’s license (or other government issued ID with birth date) during the registration process to serve as proof of age and identity.

 -